What to know about tinctures for medicinal use?

 Zingiber officinale, or ginger, is prized for its anti-inflammatory and digestive benefits.
 Glycyrrhiza glabra, or licorice root, supports respiratory health and has soothing properties.

 Ginkgo biloba enhances cognitive function and improves blood circulation.
-Echinacea purpurea boosts the immune system and is commonly used for colds and infections.
+Echinacea purpurea is well-known for boosting the immune system and reducing the duration of colds.

 Check this link for the full list of 100 best tinctures for medicinal use.